MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 The service also reads the SIM of a newly inserted device and initiates the process that retrieves the service metadata and the mobile broadband app that corresponds to the attached mobile broadband device.

-### Mobile Broadband class driver
+### Mobile broadband class driver

-The Mobile Broadband class driver reduces the burden on device manufacturers to deliver a custom driver for their specific mobile broadband device.
-Any mobile broadband interface that manifests as a USB device and complies with the USB Implementers Forum (USB-IF) Network Control Model (NCM) 2.0 specification will be managed by the Mobile Broadband class driver and doesn't require additional drivers to be downloaded or installed.
+The mobile broadband class driver reduces the burden on device manufacturers to deliver a custom driver for their specific mobile broadband device.
+Any mobile broadband interface that manifests as a USB device and complies with the USB Implementers Forum (USB-IF) Network Control Model (NCM) 2.0 specification will be managed by the mobile broadband class driver and doesn't require additional drivers to be downloaded or installed.

-The Mobile Broadband class driver conforms to the Windows Mobile Broadband Driver Model and provides full functionality to the Mobile Broadband service.
+The mobile broadband class driver conforms to the Windows Mobile Broadband Driver Model and provides full functionality to the Mobile Broadband Service.
 It also supports custom extensions, which is exposed directly to the mobile broadband app.
 For more information, see [Mobile operator hardware overview](mobile-operator-hardware-overview.md).

-### System Event Broker
+### System event broker

-The System Event Broker manages background events.
+The system event broker manages background events.
 Apps, including the mobile broadband app, can register to receive background events in order to respond to changes in system state.
 Events that could be of interest to the mobile broadband app include:

 - **Network status change**: Network connected or disconnected or internet connectivity changed on a network.